 “We’ll show you – for free – how to qualify for your benefits and stay in your home.”

 “We guarantee you’ll get your Aid and Attendance pension.”

 Their guarantees can sound reassuring, but if they’re charging you money, there’s something in it for them.
 Be sure to know what you’re qualified for, and you shouldn’t have to give up any of your money to apply and receive a pension that you’ve earned with your service.

-The first step is to know what you’re eligible for.
+The first step is to know what benefits you’re eligible to receive.
 Veterans over 65 who have low income may qualify for pension benefits, for themselves or their survivors.Additional benefits may be paid for vets or surviving spouses who require daily assistance, or who are housebound.
-Veterans’ who have a service-connected disability may qualify for veterans’ disability benefits.
+Veterans who have a service-connected disability may qualify for veterans’ disability benefits.

-There is no fee to apply for your benefits, and in fact there is a law prohibiting any agent or attorney from charging you to file an application for benefits.
+You can apply for pension benefits online with the VA’s online benefits portal or contact your VA Regional Office.
+There is no application fee and no charge for the forms.
+All of these resources are free.
+There is no fee to apply for your benefits, and in fact, there is a law prohibiting any agent or attorney from charging you to file an application for benefits.
 There are two important distinctions: First, an attorney can charge a fee to advise you about which benefits you’re eligible for, but once you decide to file, they can’t bill you any further during the initial filing process.
 Second, an attorney can charge fees to help you appeal if your claim has been denied.